jenca-adam/awiki/pages/jencova2021geometric/page.md

 ## Reference

-Anna Jenčová, Sylvia Pulmannová;Geometric and algebraic aspects of spectrality in order unit spaces: a comparison;; Feb 2021;
+Anna Jenčová, Sylvia Pulmannová, Geometric and algebraic aspects of spectrality in order unit spaces: a comparison, Journal of Mathematical Analysis and Applications (2021), 125360.

 ## Abstract